aspose-barcode/aspose-barcode-reference-tutorials/barcode/portuguese/net/compact-pdf417-encoding/_index.md

     text: '`Pdf417ErrorCorrectionLevel` property defines the Reed‑Solomon error‑correction
       level for PDF417 barcodes.'
   - name: Customize Appearance (Optional)
-    text: You can change foreground/background colors, margins, or add a caption.
+    text: You can change foreground/background colors, margins or add a caption.
   - name: Save the Barcode Image
     text: Export to any supported raster or vector format. > **Pro tip:** Reuse the same `BarcodeGenerator` instance when creating multiple barcodes in a loop to